 - Residents who complained that a frequent visitor to the facility was openly having sex with two of the residents, both of whom had been diagnosed with dementia.

-While all these allegations of sexual abuse were reported in written complaints to state authorities, all were found to be “unsubstantiated,” or lacking sufficient evidence of proof.
+While all these allegations of sexual abuse were reported in written complaints to state authorities, all were found to be “unsubstantiated,” or lacking sufficient proof.
 The executive director of the facility “handled” the complaint against the aide accused of misconduct by firing him without additional investigation, noting: “There are already hundreds of applicants waiting to take his spot.”

-The picture becomes even more grim with the realization that most sexual abuse that goes on in nursing homes likely goes unreported by the vulnerable seniors subjected to it.
+The picture becomes even more grim with the realization that most sexual abuse in nursing homes likely goes unreported by the vulnerable seniors subjected to it.
 The range of reasons include embarrassment, fear of retaliation by the abuser or facility administrators, mental confusion or disorientation.
 Those who do report the misconduct to family members or authorities are often disbelieved or actively discouraged.
 For example, one police report noted in bold that the victim, a nursing home resident, was an “avid viewer of the television show ‘Law and Order,’” implying any facts she alleged were fiction.

 Signs of Sexual Abuse